 9. Distinguishing Healthy and Unhealthy Relations

-Make them aware of dating violence that is happening around.
+Make them aware of dating violence that is happening around them.
 This is important to help them distinguish between being in a healthy and unhealthy relationship.

-It is important to have talks and have a watch on teen’s behaviour to make sure that they are not a victim of dating violence.
+It is important to have talks and have a watch on teen’s behavior to make sure that they are not a victim of dating violence.